Bat surveys to validate planning applications

-Local planning authorities are therefore legally obliged to consider whether bats are likely to be affected by any proposed development.
-As such, in instances where the planning authority has reason to think that development may impact on bats it should always ask for the information that is needed to inform decide the extent of any impact, and fully consider that information before determining the planning application.
+Local planning authorities are legally obliged to consider whether bats are likely to be affected by any proposed development before determining the planning application.

-It is the responsibility of the person applying for planning permission to pay for the bat survey, and the survey must be carried out by an appropriately qualified ecologist who is experienced in site assessment for bats.
+It is the responsibility of the person applying for planning permission to arrange and pay for the bat survey, and the survey must be carried out by an appropriately qualified and experienced ecologist.

 In some cases the building inspection may highlight the need for further surveys, for example if evidence of bats is found or if the potential for certain features to support bats cannot be ruled out.
 These further surveys usually involve a number of dusk emergence and dawn re-entry surveys, designed to check whether, what type and how many bats are using the building.
-In practical terms, the further survey involves an ecologist standing outside the building with a bat detector and observing the structure during the periods when which bats may emerge (at dusk) from and re-enter the building (at dawn).
-Several surveyors may be needed to check more larger buildings and those that have a number of possible exit and entrance points.
+In practical terms, the further survey involves an ecologist standing outside the building with a bat detector and watching for bats that may emerge from (at dusk) and re-enter the building (at dawn).

-Bats hibernate during winter and are only fully active for part of each year, so dusk emergence and dawn re-entry surveys can only be done during their active period, from May to September, with the peak period being from May to August.
+Bats go into torpor (a sort of hibernation) during winter and are only fully active for part of each year, so dusk emergence and dawn re-entry surveys can only be done during their active period, from May to September, with the peak period being from May to August.
 The surveys are also weather dependent, as bats tend to avoid flight if conditions are too cold or wet.

-Once the survey is complete, a report should be prepared to accompany the planning application.
-For a small scale and straightforward scheme this can be a simple letter report, describing the work undertaken and evidence gathered, with any advice needed to guide bat mitigation and enhancement measures.
-For more complex schemes, or where significant bat interest has been found, a full technical report should be provided, and it should discuss how the scheme design and approach will ensure that legal and planning policy requirements will be met by the development.
+Once the survey is complete, a report is prepared to accompany the planning application.
+For a small scale and straightforward scheme this can be a simple letter report.
+For more complex schemes, or where significant bat interest has been found, a full technical report will be prepared.